NoxNode/hrmc/README.md

 - 5x/Dx/Ex also use x like so:
 	- A/B for + and - (A for Add, B for suB)
-	- 6/9 for load and store as u64 (storing to an imm makes no sense so E9 is load from gs reg cuz 9 looks like g in some fonts - gs reg is used for getting kernel32 so we can call Win32 API funcs)
+	- 6/9 for load and store as u64 (storing to an imm makes no sense so E9 is load from gs reg cuz 9 looks like g in some fonts - gs reg is used for getting kernel32 in order to call Win32 API funcs)
 	- 7 for addr-of (& is on the 7 key - E7 is return imm as in rET)
 	- C for call (I'm thinking of making EC be imm shift left for easy large imm creation)

 - So `5502` does `*+@i32` with stack slot 2 aka `i32_array_passed_as_first_param[index_at_top_of_stack]`
 	- Stack slot 2 is the first param because 0 is rbp and 1 is the return address. -1 would be the first local variable.
-	- ... except when we want a function callable from external things using the C FFI.
+	- ... except if want a function callable from external things using the C FFI.

 		In this case, stack slot -1 is actually the first param, -2 is 2nd, -3 is 3rd, -4 is 4th, 6 is the 5th param, 7 is the 6th, etc.